jeremyschulman/django3-auth-saml2/README.md

 This package requires the xmlsec library to be installed.

+# Provided Views

+This package provides two views:

+   * `acs` - This URL View should be called by the SSO system (Okta)
+   * `login` - The URL View should be called when the User attempts to login directly to the app

+When the User attempts to use  `login`, the View will redirect the User's web browser to the SSO system for authentication.
+Once the User authenticates at the SSO system, the SSO system will then call the `acs` URL view to sign into the Django app.

 # Supported Configuration Options

 The options have been streamlined from the original django-sam2-auth package,